 In this example the area under GM in the base year expands to a larger area in the reporting year during the commitment period.
 Some of the area was under GM in both the base year and during the reporting period (a).
 Some of the area under GM in the base year is no longer under GM in the reporting year (b).
 There are also areas under GM in the reporting year that were not under GM in the base year (c).
 Area (D) is under GM, but was subject to Deforestation (D) which takes precedence.
 Area (e) has been converted to cropland, but remains under FM under the CEFC provision.
-Under the KP, the emissions and removals in areas (a) + (b) in the base year are compared to emissions and removals in areas (a) + (c) - (D) -(e) in the reporting year.
+Under the KP, the emissions and removals in areas (a) + (b) in the base year.

 Historical data on land use and management practices in 1990 (or the appropriate year(s)) and in years prior to 1990 are needed to establish the 1990 base year net emissions and removals of soil carbon from GM.
-The Tier 1 method described in Section 6.3.3, Chapter 6, Volume 4 of the 2006 IPCC Guidelines for mineral soils assumes that a change in land use or management has an impact on carbon emissions and removals for a duration of 20 years; hence, in this approach and if a change in management has taken place since 1970, the net carbon stock change in 1990 has to be calculated taking this change into account.
+The Tier 1 method described in Section 6.3.3, Chapter 6, Volume 4 of the 2006 IPCC Guidelines for mineral soils assumes that a change in land-use/land management has an impact on carbon emissions and removals for a duration of 20 years; hence, in this approach and if a change in management has taken place since 1970, the net carbon stock change in 1990 has to be calculated taking this change into account.
 If area and activity data are available for 1970 to 1990, the net carbon stock change during the 1990 base year can be established using the default carbon emission and removal factors.
 For organic soils, the inventory time period is treated the same as long-term drained organic soils, with Tier 1 emission factors provided in Chapter 2 of the Wetlands Supplement (see Footnote 1, Section 2.1 of this supplement).